Learning A Locally Unified 3D Point Cloud for View Synthesis: Experiments

 \subsubsection{Quantitative comparisons}

 Table~\ref{tabel:all} lists the average PSNR, SSIM, and LPIPS \cite{zhang2018unreasonable} of different methods on each of the three datasets, Besides, Table~\ref{tabel:tanks} lists the results of the four scenes contained in \textit{Tanks and Temples}.
 From Tables~\ref{tabel:all} and \ref{tabel:tanks}, it can be observed that \begin{itemize} \item[$\bullet$] both \textit{Ours-W} and \textit{Ours-D} consistently outperform other methods on all datasets, including both minor and significant movement, and especially \textit{Ours-W} improves the PSNR of the second best method by more than 7 dB on \textit{RealEstate10K}, demonstrating its significant superiority; \item[$\bullet$] we used the models trained on \textit{Tanks and Temples} to perform testing on \textit{DTU}.
-The superiority of \textit{Ours-W} over other compared methods on \textit{DTU} is more prominent than that on \textit{Tanks and Temples}, demonstrating its stronger generalization ability; \item[$\bullet$] compared with the results on \textit{Tanks and Temples}, the performance of all methods improves significantly on \textit{RealEstate10K}.
-The reason may be that the camera movement of \textit{RealEstate10K} is minor, conducive to obtaining more accurate geometry information; \item[$\bullet$] \textit{Ours-D} improves the reconstruction quality by 1 dB compared with the baseline \textit{Post-Fusion-D}, demonstrating the superiority of unifying sub-point clouds by our 3D point cloud fusion strategy over 2D confidence-based image blending;
+The superiority of \textit{Ours-W} and \textit{Ours-D} over other compared methods on \textit{DTU} is more prominent than that on \textit{Tanks and Temples}, demonstrating its stronger generalization ability; \item[$\bullet$] compared with the results on \textit{Tanks and Temples}, the performance of all methods improves significantly on \textit{RealEstate10K}.
+The reason may be that the camera movement of \textit{RealEstate10K} is minor, conducive to obtaining more accurate geometry information; \item[$\bullet$] \textit{Ours-D} improves the reconstruction quality by 1.3 dB and 2.0 dB on \textit{Tanks and Temples} and \textit{DTU}, respectively, compared with the baseline \textit{Post-Fusion-D}, demonstrating the superiority of unifying sub-point clouds by our 3D point cloud fusion strategy over 2D confidence-based image blending;

 \item[$\bullet$] \textit{Ours-D} performs better than \textit{Ours-W} on \textit{Tanks and Temples} by more than 3dB.
-The reason is that self-supervised depth estimation can be challenging for datasets with large and irregular camera movements, especially when given few input images.
-However, \textit{Ours-W} achieves the best performance on \textit{DTU} because the depth maps provided in \textit{DTU} are incomplete. \end{itemize}
+The reason is that self-supervised depth estimation can be challenging for datasets with large and irregular camera movements, especially when given only a few input images. \end{itemize}